LaboratoireMecaniqueLille/crappy/docs/source/installation.rst

 	- pyserial
 	- Scikit-image (0.11 or higher)

-These modules are not mandatory but will provide additional functionnalities :
+These modules are not mandatory but will provide additional functionalities :

 	- Simple-ITK (to save images to disk)
 	- xiApi (for Ximea cameras)